ChicagoWorldcon/wellington/README.md

 You're going to need to setup a .env file to run this project.
 This keeps your configuration secrets out of source control and allows you to configure the project.

-Create a `.env` file with the following contents:
+Create an .env file with the following contents:

 ```bash
 # Stripe keys